0xEigenLabs/eigen-prover/README.md

 # eigen-prover

-The whole process to produce a zkVM proof refers to [SM](https://github.com/0xEigenLabs/eigen-zkvm/tree/main/SM#sm).

-This repo aims to build components as below.
+This repo aims to build components:

 * executor
 * statedb